deliveroo/deliveroo.engineering/_guidelines/api-design.md

-We want to do our best to make out internal services use HATEOAS and we can try and catch any URL construction in PRs, but for anything exposed to third-party API consumers (integrators, developers in the general publicc) — it's unlikely that everyone will stick to these ideals.
+We want to do our best to make out internal services use HATEOAS and we can try and catch any URL construction in PRs, but for anything exposed to third-party API consumers (integrators, developers in the general public) — it's unlikely that everyone will stick to these ideals.

 Performance contraints can also be quite different.